bhisaac/5eFP/5eFP-SRD.md

 |WIS|Your gut instincts help you survive.|
 |CHA|You are driven to succeed.|

-### Tools

-A tool helps you to do something you couldn't otherwise do, such as craft or repair an item, forge a document, or pick a lock.

-> **INSPIRED:** Your tools offer crucial support for actions you have taken or will take.
-Performance checks relating to your tools are rolled with advantage until the end of the encounter.

 **Strength (STR)**
 - **Insight.** You can push through adversity long enough to uncover hidden or obscure truths.
 - **Perception.** Your body is like a well-tuned instrument.
 Regular exercise and physical training have strengthened your senses.